 Make them understand your event type and discuss how they can supply your event at a lower cost.

-Alternatives, you can save when next you host a party by paying less for products.
+Alternatively, you can save when next you host a party by paying less for products.

 2. Cut cost on venues